ManatiCR/manati-vm/README.md

     vagrant reload

-To use this VM, you just need to add a folder inside www (created at same level than root folder) and add your code there.
-Then, add a dns record in /etc/hosts for associating your_folder_name.local.dev with the VM IP (10.10.10.10).
-Example:

-    10.10.10.10  example.local.dev

 ## Other features

-This VM is shipped with apachesolr 3.6.2 (see instructions in next section), two webservers (apache and nginx), xhprof, xdebug and some other undocumented stuff.
+This VM is shipped with apachesolr, two webservers (apache and nginx), xdebug and some other undocumented stuff.

-In order to create a database, the VM installs mysql.
-With user: root, and password: password.
+In order to create a database or add a site, edit config.yml and re-run `vagrant provision`
-This values can be changed with the variable "mysql_root_password" in group_vars/dev_vm

 This machine uses NFS file sharing in order to share a folder that will have the sites (/www).
 If you have an encrypted home folder, NFS will most likely make your computer kaboom and the earth explode.